marcosmartinez7/react-native-blockchain/README.md

 # react-native-blockchain
-Just a PoC to test some blockchain related libraries on react native
+Just a PoC to test some state handling and blockchain related libraries on react native